-In the studied Web-based services, there are hundreds of thousands of servers providing various types of services.
+In the studied Internet-based services, there are hundreds of thousands of servers providing various types of services.
 Each service (e.g., search, web mail, social networking) runs on one or more servers with a specific process on each server.
 An instance denotes a process of a specific service on a specific server.
 A KPI is a performance metric of a given server/service/process.
 There are three types of KPIs that need to be monitored for software changes assessment: server KPIs, instance KPIs and service KPIs.
 The operations team deploys an agent on each server to monitor the status of each instance and collect the KPIs of all instances continuously.
 For example, immediately after the process serves a customer with some Web page view, the page view count is incremented and a new page view response delay is recorded.
 In addition, by analyzing server log files that record the system status, the agent is able to periodically collect server KPIs, such as CPU utilization, memory utilization, and NIC throughput.
 A service KPI is an aggregation of all instance KPIs in the service.
-Fig. 1 shows an example of the relationship among service (search engine service), server (server 1, server 2, ..., server n), instance (instance 1, instance 2, ..., instance n) and KPI (page view count, page view response delay, access failure count, CPU utilization, memory utilization, and NIC throughput).
+Fig. 1 shows an example of the relationship among service, server, instance and KPI.